-The Pill had driven a wedge between us.
+The hormonal birth control pill had driven a wedge between us.
 I found it was hard to discern my true feelings from those driven by its impact.
-And we were both exhausted by the cycle of melodrama.
-I knew this relationship wasn’t going to work if nothing changed.
+We were both exhausted by the cycle of melodrama, and I knew this relationship would end if things didn't change.

-1. I feel more present and in control of my emotions.
+1. I became more present and in control of my emotions.

-I'm also free of the cycle of obsessive negative thinking.
-Disagreements, when they rarely come up, are quickly resolved.
-I feel a wider range of emotions and feel them more strongly — but they're more feelings of happiness, bliss, joy, and excitement.
+It also freed me from obsessive negative thinking.
+Now when disagreements arise, they are quickly resolved.
+I feel a wider range of emotions and feel them more strongly, but those feelings once again include happiness, bliss, joy, and excitement.

 2. Choosing a new method strengthened our relationship.

-When I came to realize the birth control pill was causing psychological and physical side effects, it was my husband who first encouraged me to write about it.
+When I realized the birth control pill was causing psychological and physical side effects, it was my husband who encouraged me to write about it.
 He didn’t expect me to keep taking the pills.
 He didn’t resent me for everything they’d put us through.
 And he was happy to use condoms until I figured out what came next.

-As we weren’t ready for a baby, we had to find another way stop that from happening too soon.
-Talking through this decision and deciding to take shared responsibility brought us closer.
+Since weren’t ready for a baby, we had to find another birth control method.
+Talking through this decision together and taking a shared responsibility brought us closer.

 3. I found creative fulfillment outside of my relationship.

 As a writer, I found the birth control pill sapped my creativity.
-After I’d been on the Pill for a few years, it became incredibly hard to think with any clarity, let alone transfer those thoughts to the blank page.
-I found it harder and harder to express my thoughts.
-I experienced brain fog.
-Writing was like walking through thick mud.
+After I’d been on it for a few years, it became incredibly hard to think with any clarity, let alone transfer those thoughts to the blank page.

-It’s telling, I feel, that once I was off the Pill I immediately began a daily blog that then became several articles in major publications, a book proposal, a published book and then the inspiration for a documentary, all in the space of a few years.
+Once I was off the pill, I immediately began a daily blog, began writing articles for major publications, wrote a book proposal, published a book, and found inspiration for my documentary—all in the space of a few years.

 4. Body literacy gave us intimacy.

-Instead of keeping the burden of pregnancy prevention solely on me, learning about fertility awareness allowed my husband and I to share the responsibility — a far more respectful and loving situation.
+Instead of keeping the burden of pregnancy prevention solely on me, learning about fertility awareness allowed my husband and me to share the responsibility.
+This created a far more respectful and loving situation.

-My fertile window is when I am most physically attracted to my husband and being aware of this has kept things fresh ten years into our relationship.
+Plus, my fertile window is when I am most physically attracted to my husband and being aware of this has kept things fresh 10 years into our relationship.

-Research shows that the birth control pill can affect who you are attracted to — it’s all down to changes in the pheromones we give off when we're fertile and ovulating and how these are suppressed by hormonal contraceptives.
+Research shows the birth control pill can affect who you are attracted to.
+It all comes down to the changes in the pheromones we give off when we're fertile and ovulating, and how these are altered by hormonal contraceptives.

-I’m glad to say coming off the Pill didn’t end my relationship— in fact, it actually improved my marriage.
+I’m glad to say coming off the pill didn’t end my relationship—it actually improved my marriage.